-The Pakistan National PKI aims to provide digital certification and trust services to government and commercial sectors, enabling individuals and entities within Pakistan to conduct secure electronic transactions.
+The Pakistan National PKI aims to provide digital certification and trust services to government and non-government sectors, enabling individuals and entities within Pakistan to conduct secure electronic transactions.

-In this framework, ECAC operates as a trust service provider, delivering trust services to the government sector via a structured hierarchy of Certification Authorities (CAs).
-Furthermore, ECAC establishes a foundation for additional trust service providers that support both the commercial & Government sectors.
+In this framework, ECAC operates as a trust service provider, delivering trust services via a structured hierarchy of Certification Authorities (CAs).
+Furthermore, ECAC establishes a foundation for additional trust service providers that support both the non-government & Government sectors.